 U.S.-TRINIDAD AND TOBAGO RELATIONS

 The United States and Trinidad and Tobago enjoy cordial relations.
-U.S. interests in the country and throughout the hemisphere include increasing investment and trade, enhancing Trinidad and Tobago's political and social development, and encouraging its positive regional role through support for drug interdiction, health promotion, and legal and security affairs.
-Healthcare assistance to Trinidad and Tobago from the U.S. military and law enforcement authorities is important to the bilateral relationship and to accomplishing U.S. policy objectives.
+U.S. interests in the country and throughout the hemisphere include increasing investment and trade, enhancing Trinidad and Tobago's political and social development, and encouraging its positive regional role through support for drug interdiction, health promotion, and justice sector and security affairs.
 The two countries have extradition and mutual legal assistance treaties, and agreements on maritime cooperation and tax information exchange.
 There are large numbers of U.S. citizens and permanent residents of Trinidadian origin living in the United States (mostly in New York and Florida), which keeps cultural ties strong.
-About 20,000 U.S. citizens visit Trinidad and Tobago on vacation or for business every year, and more than 6,500 American citizens are residents.
+About 145,000 U.S. citizens visit Trinidad and Tobago on vacation or for business every year, and more than 11,500 American citizens are residents.

 U.S. Assistance to Trinidad and Tobago

 The U.S. Government provides technical assistance to the Government of Trinidad and Tobago through a number of existing agreements.
 A Customs Advisory Team from the U.S. Department of Homeland Security works with the Ministry of Finance to update its procedures.
-The U.S. Centers for Disease Control and Prevention, a part of the Department of Health and Human Services, collaborates with the Trinidad-based Caribbean Epidemiology Center and other regional partners to provide technical assistance and financial support for HIV/AIDS-related epidemiology surveillance and public health training in the region.
-Trinidad and Tobago is a participant in the Caribbean Basin Security Initiative, the U.S. government’s regional citizen security and youth development assistance program.
+The U.S. Centers for Disease Control and Prevention, a part of the Department of Health and Human Services, collaborates with the Ministry of Health and regional partners to strengthen HIV/AIDS programs and to build public health capacity, such as improving laboratory systems and services. .
+Trinidad and Tobago is a participant in the Caribbean Basin Security Initiative (CBSI), the U.S. government’s regional citizen security and youth development assistance program.

 Bilateral Economic Relations